bll123/di/README.txt

 Website: https://diskinfo-di.sourceforge.io/
 SourceForge: https://sourceforge.net/projects/diskinfo-di/

+See: README-new.txt
-This README will be replaced with README-new.txt 5.x reaches production status.
+This README will be replaced with README-new.txt when 5.x reaches production status.

 Version 5.x beta